-- develop positive, culturally responsive relationships with students and their whānau/families - use practices that reflect learners' cultural values, knowledge and ways of learning - empower students from all cultures to succeed.
+- develop positive, culturally responsive relationships with students and their families/ whānau - use practices that reflect learners' cultural values, knowledge and ways of learning - empower students from all cultures to succeed.

-This principle places importance on cultural knowledge and understanding and the right of Māori to define, protect, promote and control all of their treasures and resources.
+This principle places importance on cultural knowledge and understanding and the right of Māori to define, protect, promote and control all their tāonga and resources.
 RTLB develop relationships with Māori whānau and community members so they can actively participate in the decision-making process to improve the achievement of Māori students.

-Interventions involving Māori students should take the Māori potential approach and emphasise the importance of language, identity, culture and sharing knowledge in partnership with students, parents, whānau/families and kaiako/teachers.
+Interventions involving Māori students should take the Māori potential approach and emphasise the importance of language, identity, culture and sharing knowledge in partnership with students, parents, families/whānau and teachers/kaiako.